 Assuming the Great Repeal Bill is passed along the lines indicated, there will be no immediate impact on the procurement legislation itself.
 However, certain immediate practical issues will arise.
 For example:

-- the status of EU case law and the recitals to the procurement directives may not be clear.
+- the status of the recitals to the procurement directives may not be clear.
 The recitals to the 2014 Directives are currently used for interpretation of the Directive and in practice they actually contain important additional obligations.
 By way of example, they specify that the award criteria for the competitive procedure with negotiation must remain stable throughout the process, a requirement which is not as clear from the wording of the Directive itself.
-Similarly, there is case law in relation to the amount of detail that you must give an unsuccessful bidder, or as to what constitutes an abnormally low tender, or grave professional misconduct, the status of all of which may no longer be clear;

 - it may no longer be possible for UK authorities to publish notices in the Official Journal (OJEU), meaning that the procedures for contract notices, contract award notices, VEAT notices etc. become difficult practically to comply with.

 - the Treaty principles are enshrined in the UK legislation but are currently interpreted in light of EU law.
 What do the principles mean in a post-Brexit world?

 - it is unclear whether non-UK bidders would still be able to claim protection under the Regulations.